 Subleases in Commercial Real Estate: Rights and Responsibilities

-There's usually no rule that says a sublessor can't charge the sublessee more rent than he is currently paying to the landlord under the terms of his own lease, but state laws can vary, so check before you try to turn a profit on the arrangement.
+There's usually no rule that says a sublessor can't charge the sublessee more rent than they are currently paying to the landlord, but state laws vary, so check before you try to turn a profit on the arrangement.

 The original tenant or sublessor would be legally responsible for the cost of repairs if the sublessee damages the property unless this eventuality is covered in the sublease.
 Even then, the sublessor remains responsible for the damage under his original contract or lease with the landlord if the sublessee defaults and refuses to pay up.
 A sublease doesn't supersede the original lease; it's more of a private arrangement between the sublessor and sublessee.

 A sublessor cannot legally assign rights to a sublessee that they don't already hold under the terms of their own lease or rental arrangement with the landlord.
 For example, if the leased space is in a complex with assigned parking spots, the sublessor can't grant more parking spots than they have a right to under the terms of their original lease—although they are within their rights to give less.

 Subleasing can be a wise move in commercial real estate, but both the sublessee and the sublessor have to be aware of their rights and responsibilities under the law.